The Ultimate Review of the Best Dryer Vent Covers 2023

 This removable cover will keep out mice and birds but will require more maintenance than the others we have listed above this one.
 There is also a flap that will close to keep cold air and insects out of your home.

-Any dryer vent with some kind of mesh or guard over the exhaust port will need to be attended to every few weeks depending on the frequency in which your family does laundry.
-If you go with this option, set yourself a bi-weekly reminder to clean out the lint build up or risk damage to your dryer, your ducting, and the exterior of your home due to moisture build up.
+Any dryer vent with some mesh or guard over the exhaust port will need to be attended to every few weeks, depending on the frequency in which your family does laundry.
+If you go with this option, set yourself a bi-weekly reminder to clean out the lint build-up or risk damage to your dryer, your ducting, and the exterior of your home due to moisture build-up.

 Product Specs